The Center for Excellence in Surface Imaging

 The Center for Excellence in Digital Inkjet Printing of Textiles was launched in 2000 to enhance and promote the digital textile printing industries.
 For more than a decade, the Center has conducted research projects and educational events related to design, applied engineering, and business aspects of inkjet textile printing technologies.
 The Center has generated new thought and practices in the use of new technologies for applying images to surfaces.
 Combining this knowledge with a decade of experience, Thomas Jefferson University plans to expand the Center to operate as the Center for Excellence in Surface Imaging.

 “Surface Imaging” refers to creating imagery in various physical forms using a variety of digital printing technologies, including “direct surface imaging” on porous and non-porous substrates and “fabrication printing” through material deposition and subtraction printing technologies (laser and 3D printing).
 Unlike the current Center for Excellence in Digital Inkjet Printing of Textiles, which is specific to the textile printing discipline, the Center for Excellence in Surface Imaging is trans-disciplinary and moves beyond the boundaries of traditional printing disciplines.

-The mission of the new Center will focus on two areas:
+The mission of the new Center focuses on two areas:

 - To promote and improve the imaging industry